THE GREEN LINE

 ‘Golden Age of Homelessness’ is over, says former homeless man

-Currently a Master of Journalism student at Toronto Metropolitan University.
+Master of Journalism graduate of Toronto Metropolitan University.
 He lives in North York where he prays that the Eglinton Crosstown will eventually be completed.

-An Iranian-Canadian who immigrated to Toronto at age 4.
-Master of journalism student at Toronto Metropolitan University.
+Iranian-Canadian who immigrated to Toronto at age 4.
+Master of Journalism graduate of Toronto Metropolitan University.
 Avid true crime binger who wholeheartedly supports the Oxford comma.

 April 14, 2023